Romania Travel Costs: A Realistic 14-Day Road Trip Budget

 After researching Romania, we opted for a self-drive trip—and we’re glad we did.
 While Romania’s scenery is spectacular, its train system is not.
 Unlike most European countries, Romania doesn’t have a fast or reliable rail network, and schedules can be unpredictable at best.

 We picked up a hire car after leaving Bucharest and returned it before exploring Timișoara, giving us 11 days of driving in total.
 It gave us the freedom to explore remote villages, stop for roadside photo ops, and take scenic back roads through the Carpathians.
-Most roads were decent, but Romanian roundabouts—and a national fondness for reckless overtaking—kept us on our toes.
+If you’re considering a similar route, these Romania road trip itineraries from Bucharest will help you map it out.

 We also took one international train—from Timișoara to Budapest—and let’s just say that was an adventure I’m not rushing to repeat.
 The ticketing system was vague, and the Romanian railway staff had the same ‘she’ll be right’ attitude that we Australians are famous for.
 Once we crossed into Hungary, however, I was faced with an impatient official who had zero sympathy for my confusion.
 Thankfully, an Austrian lady—familiar with the quirks of Romanian rail travel—overheard the exchange and came to the rescue.